est. 1963, revised 1992, 1995, 1998

 To investigate aspects of security and privacy of ITEM systems and to provide recommendations for their adequate integration in educational settings;

-To care for international exchanges of information on the state of the art of research, development and implementation of ITEM systems;
+To encourage international exchanges of information and co-operation on state of the art research, development and implementation of ITEM systems;

 To propose themes for international, collaborative research and development in ITEM and to seek funding for such research and development from national and international bodies;

 To provide advice and support to

 countries, educational systems and institutions in the developmental stages of